Georeactor/georeactor-blog/posts/baarle.md

 ## How wild is the border in 2023?

 I stayed at Den Engel, which has a nice restaurant and fry counter, with ~10 rooms above.
-Their outdoor seating comes up to the border, but clearly stays within the Netherlands:
+Their outdoor seating comes up to the border, making it a good candidate for the late-night rearranging of tables, but it currently clearly stays within the Netherlands:

 <img src="/blog-images/baarle-3.jpeg" alt="Outdoor dining with a border shown with tiles on the sidewalk"/>
 <br/>